food

 Sewing Program

-Godlink’s hands-on sewing program serves 114 students in Grades 5–7 at Chifundo, Kamwala, and Mkapala Community Schools.
+Godlink’s hands-on sewing program serves students in Grades 5–7.
 Led by Gershom Zulu, a trained instructor, the program provides weekly, practical sewing lessons.
 By Grade 7, students gain a valuable skill that can lead to future income opportunities.
 More than a class, it’s a tool for empowerment, helping students break the cycle of poverty through education and skill development.

 computer program

-Godlink’s computer training program is equipping 111 students in Grades 5–7 across Chifundo, Kamwala, and Mkapala with essential technology skills.
+Godlink’s computer training program is equipping students in Grades 5–7 with essential technology skills.
 With 18 computers distributed across the three schools, students are gaining hands-on experience in typing, software use, and internet research.
 The program builds digital literacy and confidence, preparing students in rural Zambia for a connected and opportunity-filled future.

 Farming Program